British National (Overseas): A new UK visa route

 When can BN(O) citizens and their dependants apply?

-The BN(O) visa will be open for applications from 1 January 2021.
-As mentioned above, it will be possible to make applications outside of the UK or in the UK.
+The BN(O) visa will be open for applications from 31 January 2021.
+As mentioned above, it will be possible to make applications outside of the UK, or in the UK if the applicant is ordinarily resident in the UK, Jersey, Guernsey and the Isle of Mann.

 What BN(O) citizens and their dependants can do now

-The UK Government will announce further details of this visa in the new immigration rules which will be published in the Autumn.
+The UK Government will announce further details of this visa, in the form of Guidance, before the visa route opens.

 Those who are living in Hong Kong without BN(O) status and wish to come and live and work in the UK should note that there are a number of other UK immigration options available which lead to Settlement and British citizenship, such as the Tier 1 (Investor) category.
 Please contact us if you would like to discuss the other available options further.